 Why Choose Vegan Milk?

-What terrifies the dairy industry is that they’ve got no way to fairly compete—the taste and nutrition of vegan milks can be far superior to cows’ milk, and the costs of production (since there’s no animal care or waste involved) can be much lower.
-As a result, dairy industry lobbyists worldwide are working feverishly to ban vegan products from using the word “milk” on their packages.
+What terrifies the dairy industry is that they’ve got no way to fairly compete.
+The taste and nutrition of vegan milks can be far superior to cows’ milk.
+Plus, cost to produce vegan milk (since there’s no need to house animals or dispose of their waste) can be much lower.
+As a result, dairy industry lobbyists worldwide are working feverishly to ban the word “milk” on vegan dairy alternatives.
 Try a few vegan brands of vegan milk and you’ll likely be impressed by the flavor.
 You can find these milks in chocolate, vanilla, plain, and unsweetened varieties.

 There are a number of excellent reasons to choose vegan milk over cows’ milk: